serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/SqlConversions/Translate.md

 # SqlConversions.Translate method (1 of 3)
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Translates the command text to target connection dialect by replacing brackets ([]), and parameter prefixes (@).
+Translates the command text to the target connection dialect by replacing brackets ([]) and parameter prefixes (@).
 If the query already has a dialect set, it uses that instead of the connection one.

 ```csharp
 public static string Translate(IQueryWithParams query, IDbConnection connection)